Trump’s Estate Tax Plan Gives $7 Billion Windfall to One Family. His.

 Mr. Trump estimated his own net worth (his total asset value including cash and securities, real estate, insurance, trusts, annuities, and business interests minus total debts, mortgages, and other liabilities) at $10 billion.7

 If that were to remain the value of Trump's estate, his tax bill under current law would be about $4 billion.
 But we considered a separate and fairly conservative scenario that incorporated broader economic factors.
-We assume that a President Trump would have to liquidate and find alternative ways to reinvest this fortune.
 If his fortune were to grow at the historical average rate of U.S. stocks, that would afford Mr. Trump a 4.2% real, after-tax rate of return.8 The total value of his $10 billion estate would grow to over $17.7 billion by the time actuarial tables estimate his family will inherit his fortune, in 2030.9

 By that time, the estate tax threshold will exempt $15 million (or $7.5 million if he filed as unmarried) from taxation.10 The rest would be subject to the 40% estate tax, which means the total size of the Trump dynasty’s windfall paid for by the American people through the federal tax code would be $7.1 billion.11